Login/Register

 John L. Gaffey, WS1EA has written a helpful primer for organizing your own Field Day event.

-FARS plans to operate in the 2A category, with two primary HF radio stations on emergency power at a temporary location.
-We plan to have four operating radio stations:
+FARS operated in the 2A category, with two primary HF radio stations on emergency power at a temporary location.
+We had three operating radio stations:

 Field Day Captains